Wirral RFC

 Wirral Rugby Football Club is a rugby union club based in Thornton Common Road, Clatterbridge, Wirral, England.
 It has many mini, junior teams from under-7s upwards, and runs colts and four senior men's teams, a ladies team (Wirral Warriors) and girls age group teams.
-The club was formed in 1937 and was based at the school in Hooton, and since 1967, at its present ground.
+The club was formed in 1937 and was based at the school in Bebbington, and since 1967, at its present ground.
 The first team play in Regional 1 North West, a fifth level league in the English league system.
 The team used to be called the "Old Wirralians" due to its historical association with Wirral Grammar School.
 A former notable player is Matt Cairns who played for England against South Africa in the first test of 2007.